tech-espm/garby/README.md

 ### Purpose
 ---

-This group has the purpose of developing a demonstration using artificial intelligence - AI - for Soul ESPM 2019.
+This group has the purpose of developing a automated garbage selection system using AI, applying it throughout ESPM SP during ESPM Soul 2019 to gather

 ### Members
 ---